Jerry-Lees/HomeLab/lab-documenter/README.md

 }
 ```

-Unknown services are auto-added and can be manually enhanced.
+Unknown services are auto-added and can be manually edited for better descriptions.

 ### Connection Failure Analysis